© Jennifer Lazuta/ALIMA

 The Plastik project specifically addresses two items widely used by medical humanitarian organisations: ready-to-use therapeutic food (RUTF) sachets and medication dispensing sachets.
 These items, particularly RUTF sachets, are distributed on a massive scale and are often discarded into the environment after use, causing significant plastic pollution.

-The webinar will include presentations on:
+The webinar includes presentations on:

 • A project to recycle plastic waste implemented by Engineers Without Borders Norway in Somalia